shxclone/intern-notes/Capstone Logs/tri-1-week-3-and-4.md

 * Expanding on that idea and drafting proposal for approval by Francis and Jacob

 ## Day 18 (24/09/25)
+* Finished up the proposal, decided on Batch Job Lifecycle Monitor
+* Sent to Francis for approval
+* Approved by Francis, sent to Jacob for approval

 ## Day 19 (25/09/25)